Montenegro–Palestine relations

 Montenegro–Palestine relations, refers to the bilateral relations between Montenegro and Palestine.
 Palestine recognized the independence of Montenegro on 24 July 2006 and the nations established diplomatic relations on 1 August 2006.
 Montenegro supports Palestine's demand for sovereignty over the territories occupied in 1967, and there is joint cooperation in cultural heritage and tourism.
 Both countries are members of the Union for the Mediterranean and both once ruled under the Ottoman Empire.

+According to the Montenegrin government, "relations between Montenegro and the State of Palestine are friendly, based on respect, mutual understanding and the principles of openness."
+Montenegro has a large Muslim population of Albanians and Bosniaks, who support Palestine.

+History

+Yugoslavia

+Between 1918 and 2006, Montenegro was part of Yugoslavia, during which time its international relations were handled by Yugoslavia.
+The house of Karađorđević, the monarchy of Yugoslavia, were nationalists and Zionists who supported the creation of a Jewish state.
+However, following World War II, after the League of Communists of Yugoslavia took power, for a time, the communist government facilitated aliyah, the immigration of Jews to the region of Palestine before and after the creation of the State of Israel.
+However, relations with the fledgling State of Israel were rough.
+This culminated in 1967, following the Six-Day War, in which Yugoslavia voiced support for the Arab world and with Palestine, and broke off diplomatic relations with Israel.